-EXCEL OPTICS (P) LIMITED accepts no liability for any injury suffered to patients because of:
+EXCEL OPTICS (P) LIMITED accepts no liability for any injury suffered to patients as a result of:

 - Any implantation method or technique used by a physician to implant the lens. - Any prescription, and use of the lens for any individual patient or patient's conditions.